Other EU data protection legislation

 PNR data is personal information provided by passengers and collected and held by airlines.
 It includes:

 - Means of payment used

 - Baggage information

-Each EU member state must establish a Passenger Information Unit (PIU).
-A PIU is responsible for collecting, storing and processing PNR data, as well as transferring that data or the results of its processing to the appropriate national authorities in other member states and Europol.
+Each EU member state has a Passenger Information Unit (PIU), which is responsible for collecting, storing and processing PNR data, as well as transferring that data or the results of its processing to the appropriate national authorities in other member states and Europol.
 The Irish PIU operates the remit of the Department of Justice.

 Airlines must provide PIUs in EU member states with the PNR data for flights entering or departing from the EU.
 The Directive also allows, but does not require, EU member states to collect PNR data concerning selected internal EU flights.

 Data provided by airlines will be stored in a database by a PIU for 5 years.
 After 6 months’ storage, the PNR data must be de-personalised so the data subject is no longer immediately identifiable.

 Data should only be processed in the following cases:

 - For a pre-arrival assessment of passengers against pre-determined risk criteria

 - For use in specific investigations or prosecutions